tldrio/tech-knowledge/blog/articles/Mar-14-12-asynchronous-communication.md

 ## Asynchronous?

-Asynchronous means that things can occur not at the same time, with delay in between.
+WTF is this?
 In an asynchronous communication interlocutors can exchange and continue their discussion whenever they want it.
-Examples of asynchronous communication medium are letter, text message, email, chat.
-They all share a common point: they are **written communication mediums**.
+Examples of asynchronous communication media are letter, text message, email, chat.
+They all share a common something in common: they are **written communication media**.

-## Asynchronous means superior
+## Asynchronous channels superior

 The massive use of text messages illustrates the **usefulness and the advantages an asynchronous communication offers over an oral conversation.**
 It's quick and efficient, you can respond hours later, you keep track of the history.

-## Why Emails kill your productivity?
+## Why does emails kill your productivity?

 People widely use emails to communicate at work.
 Emails are adapted for internal communication like **reports, formal announcements**.
 For the